ocarnes/Grindstone/README.md

 ### How to Access Grindstone In Maya
 The production version of Grindstone is automatically loaded into Maya on startup.
 You can summon the Grindstone interface through a [button](gs_decentralized/Common/GS_icon.png) on the Custom shelf.

+### How to Access Grindstone In Nuke
+The production version of Grindstone is automatically loaded into Nuke on startup.
+You can summon the Grindstone interface through a [button](gs_decentralized/Common/GS_icon.png) on the main Nuke menu bar shelf.

+### How to Access Grindstone In Houdini
+The production version of Grindstone is automatically loaded into Houdini on startup.
+You can summon the Grindstone interface through a [button](gs_decentralized/Common/GS_icon.png) on the DACTools shelf.

 ******************************************************************************